Flies, Flies Everywhere! What's With The Winged Invasion In Chicago? An Expert Has Some Ideas

 It was such a large swarm that Garcia said her neighbors even saw it.
 And other Chicagoans have experienced the winged invasion too – as seen in a Reddit thread titled “Flies Everywhere?” and in a video shot Saturday in Lincoln Park.

 Last night’s rain and wind seems to have ushered in a plague.
 Swarms of tiny flies all over Chicago.
-What’s the deal @WGNNews @CherylScottWX @nbcchicago @MikeJanssenWX ? 🪰 pic.twitter.com/9HP7bJkNcFREAD MORE: Chicago Police To End Daily Downtown Deployments, Return To Regular Schedule After 12-Hour Shifts And Canceled Days Off
+What’s the deal @WGNNews @CherylScottWX @nbcchicago @MikeJanssenWX ? 🪰 pic.twitter.com/9HP7bJkNcFREAD MORE: Chicago Cultural Center Reopens Wednesday

 — Andy Sternberg (@andysternberg) May 29, 2021